If you have healthy organs, you are healthy.

 Meet your internal health team

+When I talk about organs, I’m talking about TCM organs.
+It’s a very different take on them.
+TCM organs are responsible for physical and emotional health, they don’t seperate the two.
 Your organs are synchronised to the 24 hour daily rhythm.
 They each have a task and they also all work as a team to keep you in top shape physically, emotionally and spiritually.
-To make it easier to remember what they do, I’ve assigned them job descriptions.
-Hover over the organs below to discover these.
+Chinese medicine visualises some organs as characters, like your Liver is known as ‘the general’.

 Your large intestine is the origin of change and transformation.
 It is responsible for movement and expression of your emotions.
 Connected to your capacity to either ‘let go’ or get stuck holding on to things.
 Emotional and physical detox